soundbtc/covid-19/index.md

 <h1>Welcome to SoundBTC</h1>
 <p>Here you'll find everything about Bitcoin and the world of Blockchain.</p>

-You can use the [editor on GitHub](https://github.com/soundbtc/covid-19/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
 <!-- TradingView Widget BEGIN -->
 <div class="tradingview-widget-container">
   <div id="tradingview_78cdf"></div>